choose GitHub Copilot

 aivo keys add

-# chat with ollama model
+# chat with an ollama model

 aivo chat -m ministral-3:3b